andyjsmith/Exe-Spy/README.md

 You can jump to a specific address by entering it into the textbox.
 It intelligently determines whether you entered an address with or without the image base included, so you can either include the image base or not.

-You can also specify with assembly syntax you want the disassembly to use.
+You can also specify which assembly syntax you want the disassembly to use.
 By default, it uses Intel syntax.

 ### Packers